-- pre-natal leave, which begins eight weeks before the expected date of delivery and will be extended if the birth occurs after the expected date of delivery; and - post-natal leave, which lasts 12 weeks after the actual date of delivery.
+- prenatal leave, which begins eight weeks before the expected date of delivery and will be extended if the birth occurs after the expected date of delivery; - postnatal leave, which lasts 12 weeks after the actual date of delivery.

 Employees whose pregnancy has been confirmed by a medical practitioner are protected against dismissal with notice for the duration of the pregnancy and for a period of 12 weeks after the birth.
+A pregnant employee may, however, be dismissed with immediate effect for serious misconduct.